-Although it sounds a bit complicated, the process is quite simple.
-We’ll even show you how to make your own DIY turntable to shoot your 360 product photography photos!
+Taking these pictures may sound a bit complicated, but the process is quite simple.
+We even show you how to make your own DIY turntable to shoot your 360 product photography photos!

 What Is 360 Degree Product Photography?